 The Problem

-Meanwhile, the OECD finds that less than 10% of plastic waste generated annually worldwide is currently recycled, with US recycling rates declining.
+Meanwhile, the OECD finds that less than 10% of plastic waste generated annually worldwide is currently recycled, with U.S. recycling rates declining.
 Many plastics are hard or impossible to recycle using existing mechanical recycling technology, which AMI Plastics reports can only process 20%–30% of the types of plastics produced.
 The remaining plastic ends up in landfills, incinerated, or released into the environment.

 By 2050